jianmingm/ELP_Simulation/README.md

 ## ELP Generation built on PyMOL

 #### Prerequisite ####
-The code is built upon python2 and the `build_sequence.py` code by Robert L. Campbell.
+The code is built upon python2 and the `build_seq.py` code by Robert L. Campbell.

 The following packages are required

 -- python2 : it is because PyMOL and its third party codes are majorly compatible with python2

--- PyMOL (version 2): can be installed by `conda install -c schrodinger pymol` (version 3 is not compatible with build_sequence code)
+-- PyMOL (version 2): can be installed by `conda install -c schrodinger pymol` (version 3 is not compatible with build_seq code)

 -- martinize.py : the python2 version (http://cgmartini.nl/index.php/tools2/proteins-and-bilayers/204-martinize)